-After the air bag inflates, it quickly deflates.
-This occurs so quickly that some people may not even realize the air bag inflated.
+After an air bag inflates, it quickly deflates, so quickly that some people may not even realize the air bag inflated.
 Some components of the air bag module in the steering wheel hub for the driver's air bag, or the instrument panel for the right front passenger's bag, will be hot for a short time.
-The part of the bag that comes into contact with you may be warm, but it will never be too hot to touch.
+The parts of the bag that come into contact with you may be warm, but not too hot to touch.
 There will be some smoke and dust coming from vents in the deflated air bags.

-Air bag inflation will not prevent the driver from seeing or from being able to steer the vehicle, nor will it stop people from leaving the vehicle.
+Air bag inflation doesn't prevent the driver from seeing or from being able to steer the vehicle, nor does it stop people from leaving the vehicle.